IIIF/api/source/api/content-state/0.2/index.md

 }
 ```

+The content state data can take several forms, and a client _SHOULD_ be able to accept and process it in all of these forms.

+* As the URL of an Annotation with the motivation `highlighting`, that the client must de-reference (the `id` property of the annotation above).
+* As JSON-LD, in the form of a full Annotation with the motivation `highlighting`, as above.
+* As JSON-LD, as the value of the `target` property of an implied Annotation with the motivation `highlighting`.
+* As the URL of the `target` property only (the `id` property of the `target` resource in the annotation above).

+### 2.3 Protocol

+If a client is capable of reading the content state from the value of an HTTP GET or POST request parameter, it _MUST_ look for the content state in a request parameter called `iiif-content`.

+If a client is capable of reading the content state from an HTML attribute, the client _SHOULD_ look for the content state in an attribute called `data-iiif-content`.

+The content state _MAY_ be Base64-encoded, and a client _SHOULD_ accept it in that form.
+It is _RECOMMENDED_ that when passing the content state as a query string parameter, Base64-Encoding is used, as unencoded JSON is vulnerable to corruption when passed as a link parameter.

+The content state _MAY_ be URL-encoded, and a client _SHOULD_ accept it in that form.

+A client _MUST_ be able to read and process the value in any of the four forms listed above.

 If the string `https://example.org/Annotation-server/bookmarks/b1` is passed as the value of `iiif-content` or `data-iiif-content`, the client _MUST_ load the resource at that URL and process it.
 The resource at that URL _MUST_ be the full Annotation as in the example above.

 The JSON-LD body given above may be passed directly in a request parameter, HTML attribute or other supported mechanism, for immediate processing.
 In this scenario the Annotation does not require the `id` property.
 The client should inspect the value to determine whether it needs to be base64-decoded, or Url-decoded.
 [How?]